volatiletech/authboss/README.md

 # hConsenter

 Minimalist go client for hydra login consent flow.
 Essentially it provides typed wrappers for the following paths.
 Response models are sourced from ory sdk.
+Hydra as an oath2 server needs an identity service, which can be created quickly with this client.

 ```go
   PathGetLogin  = "/oauth2/auth/requests/login" // LoginRequest